Synthesizing Proxy Applications for MPI Programs: Method Implementation

 For representing symbolic sequences, context-free grammars have been widely used in text compression, natural language processing, music processing, and macromolecular sequence modeling \cite{dorier2015using}.
 Context-free grammar provides a simple and mathematically precise mechanism for describing the methods by which phrases in language are built from smaller blocks, capturing the block structure of sentences in a natural way.
 In a trace, this block structure can be used to describe loop sections or recursive content.

-Before the extraction, events are stored in a hash table, in which a key is a string that records the information of a unique event and the corresponding value is an event id.
+Before the extraction, events are stored in a hash table.
+A key in the hash table is a string that records the information of a unique event, and the corresponding value is an event id.
 Then the trace is represented by a sequence of ids.
 Each process of the MPI program has its own trace and table, so the extraction consists of two phases: extracting intra-process patterns of each process respectively, and further extracting inter-process across all processes.